budimanjojo/talhelper/README.md

 ## Getting Started

+Scenario 1 (You already have your talos config but not GitOps it yet):
+1. Create a `talconfig.yaml` based on your current cluster, an example [template](./test/talconfig.yaml) is provided.
+2. Run `talhelper gensecret -f <your-taloscfg.yaml> --patch-configfile > talenv.yaml`.
+This will create a `talenv.yaml` file with all your current cluster secrets and patch your `talconfig.yaml` to link to those secrets.
+3. Encrypt the secret with SOPS: `sops -e -i talenv.yaml`.
+4. Commit your `talconfig.yaml` and `talenv.yaml` in Git repository.

+Scenario 2 (You want talhelper to create from scratch):
 1. Create a `talconfig.yaml`, an example [template](./test/talconfig.yaml) is provided.
 2. Run `talhelper gensecret --patch-configfile > talenv.yaml` (`--patch-configfile` will add inlinePatches inside your `talconfig.yaml`)
 3. Encrypt the secret with SOPS: `sops -e -i talenv.yaml`
 4. Run `talhelper genconfig` and the output files will be in `./clusterconfig` by default.
+5. Commit your `talconfig.yaml` and `talenv.yaml` in Git repository.

 To get help, run `talhelper <subcommand> --help`